GRI 102-1, GRI 102-2, GRI 102-6, GRI 102-7, GRI 102-9

 GRI 102-12, GRI 102-13, SDG17

-50Hertz is proud to be involved in various societies, associations, and initiatives.
-Of course, specifically directing their attention to the fields of renewable energies, climate and environmental protection, human rights and the harmonisation of the European electricity market.
+50Hertz is a member of different societies, associations and initiatives linked to renewable energy, climate and environmental protection, human rights and the integration of the European electricity market.
 For example: